cBournhonesque/lightyear/NOTES.md

   - STATUS:
     - implemented the delayed inputs.
 The inputs are actually delayed, but it causes some amount of mispredictions, even with only one client. (which was the opposite of what we wanted lol)
+    - implemented quickening the client-time based on delayed inputs, so that there's a lot less prediction to do!
   - DEBUG:
     - i'm sending a lot more diffs than necessary.
 It's because when we fetch the older data from the buffer.
     - i see a case where an action (release Left) has not been received on the server
       - why? maybe just send full diffs then, so that we can recover for this case.
       - absolutely 0 rollbacks with no input delay, so it is related
+      - SOLVED: it's because we need to use the delayed action-state at the start of PreUpdate!
     - after that, constant rollbacks, even though the later actions are correct
       - SOLVED: off by 1 error!!!!!!!!!!!!
+    - sometimes at the beginning of sync, i get: "Error too big, snapping prediction time/tick to objective" the current-prediction time was way behind the estimated server time

+- TODO: if something interacts only with the client entity but not on server.
+The server does not send an update so we have no rollback! maybe we should check for rollback everytime the confirmed_tick of the group is updated.
+- TODO: also the rollback for a replication group is not done correctly.
+If ANY component of the group is rolled back, then we should reset ALL components of the group to the rollback state before doing rollback.
+  Maybe add a component ConfirmedTick to each replicated entity that has prediction, and do rollback if ConfirmedTick is changed.

 - TODO: prediction smoothing.
 2 options.